 The role of the editor (or editors) is to:

 The information in this article reflects my main area of expertise and experience which is editing non-fiction publications, corporate reports, submissions and policy documents that require several stages of editing prior to proofreading and publication.
+I will continue to write articles about different types of editing, and editing different types of documents and publications.

 This article is based on my own experience over the past 20 years, editing and proofreading reports, policy documents, and my own and others' publications; self-publishing mainly non-fiction hardcopy publications; and publishing my website and articles online.
 Keep posted for future articles about editors and editing, proofreaders and proofreading.